 - Your arms and shoulders should be relaxed.

-- Press the sitting bones in the floor and let the crown of the head point to the ceiling to lengthen the spine.
+- Press the sitting bones on the floor and let the crown of the head point to the ceiling to lengthen the spine.

 - Assume that your knees moving like the wings of the butterfly.

-- After that return in Dandasana (Staff Pose).
+- After that return to Dandasana (Staff Pose)